RestDB/codehooks-crudlify-jsonschema/README.md

 # codehooks-crudlify-jsonschema
 Create automatic CRUD API with [JSON schema](https://json-schema.org/learn/miscellaneous-examples.html) and persistence for a [Codehooks.io](https://codehooks.io) application.
-The package [query-to-mongo](https://www.npmjs.com/package/query-to-mongo) are used to convert REST API query parameters to MongodBD queries agains the Codehooks.io datastore engine.
+The package [query-to-mongo](https://www.npmjs.com/package/query-to-mongo) are used to convert REST API query parameters to MongoDB queries agains the Codehooks.io datastore engine.

 **Example REST API with query:**